michaelpacker/POLIS/README.md

 FontAwesome:
 https://fontawesome.com/start

+About the files here
+All HTML, css and js files needed to display the test data and images are here as /css and /js

+About GEN.PHP
+This file is used to generate a JSON file of dummy data, which can be used for testing purposes.
+The JSON file will be called timeline_gen.json. gen.php relies on files in includes/ (header_gen.php and footer_gen.php).
+Either a local server will need to be running or the file should be on a web server to generate the JSON file.

 About the extension
 The Timeline.js Filter Extension is written as a companion to the Timeline.js product, as created by Knightslab from Northwestern University (http://timeline.knightlab.com/).